wp-plugins/terms-of-use-2/readme.txt

 3. The welcome page seen after term acceptance in the admin.

 == Changelog ==
+= 2.0rc2 =
+* Don't automatically set users as accepting terms on registration

 = 2.0rc1 =
 * Don't return error if editing Formidable entry
 * Show error messages consistently when inserting in a Formidable form